General social security benefit during unemployment | Our Services | KelaSkip to content

 The general social security benefit (yleistuki) is an unemployment benefit paid by Kela.
 It gives you financial security while you look for work.

-The general social security benefit will replace labour market subsidy (työmarkkinatuki) and basic unemployment allowance (peruspäiväraha) on 1 May 2026.
+The general social security benefit has replaced the labour market subsidy (työmarkkinatuki) and basic unemployment allowance (peruspäiväraha) previously paid by Kela as of 1 May 2026.
 The plan is to expand the general social security benefit to cover more benefits later on.
-Read more about the general social security benefit.

 Does Kela pay you basic unemployment allowance or labour market subsidy?